tektoncd/cli/docs/cmd/tkn_pipelinerun_describe.md

 ```
       --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
-  -F, --fzf                           use fzf to select a pipelinerun to describe
+  -F, --fzf                           use fzf to select a PipelineRun to describe
   -h, --help                          help for describe
-  -L, --last                          show description for last pipelinerun
+  -L, --last                          show description for last PipelineRun
-      --limit int                     lists number of pipelineruns when selecting a pipelinerun to describe (default 5)
+      --limit int                     lists number of PipelineRuns when selecting a PipelineRun to describe (default 5)
   -o, --output string                 Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile|jsonpath|jsonpath-file.
       --template string               Template string or path to template file to use when -o=go-template, -o=go-template-file.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].
 ```